wetherc/resource-api/README.md

 accepts 2 optional URL parameters, `cpu=<float>` and `ram=<int>`, where
 `cpu` is the minimum number of CPU units a node must have and `ram` is the minimum amount of system RAM in megabytes.

+`minikube delete` will deprovision this cluster and destroy all associated resources.

+## Caveats

+Please note that GitHub is only hosting a mirror of this repository and is not the authoritative source.
+Pull requests cannot be accepted.